 The types of problems confronted by B&Cs can be very frustrating.
-Keep in mind that each member's ability to work together as a board is very important to the community.
-As B&C members try to make the best possible decisions on issues, the following recommendations may help you get over the hurdles of conflict and disagreement:
+Keep in mind that each member's ability to work together is very important to the community.
+As B&C members try to make the best possible decisions on issues, the following recommendations may help get over the hurdles of conflict and disagreement: